How to set up a company in Vietnam

-Speaking about company types, our Vietnam company registration agents remind foreign enterprisers they can open private enterprises, partnerships, limited liability companies and joint stock corporations.
-The limited liability company can be registered as a one-member or multiple-member company in Vietnam.
+Speaking about company types, our Vietnam company registration agents remind foreign enterprisers they can open private enterprises, partnerships, limited liability companies, and joint stock corporations.
+An investor can incorporate a limited liability company in Vietnam as a one-member company or as a multiple-members legal entity.

 Particularities when opening a company in Vietnam